SadeCJohnson/Technical-User-Guide-Write-Ups/README.md

     more legacy tools.
     * To reiterate, Users of the guides (whether developers or customers),will have access to **the most updated changes**, which ultimately speeds up productivity for everyone.
-    ** Because the Discord channel was initially launched on **May 13th 2015**, my use of such an application demonstrates my support for cutting edge technology and the startup culture.
+    * Because the Discord channel of communication was initially launched on **May 13th 2015**, my use of such an application demonstrates my support for cutting edge technology and the startup culture.